noxdafox/pebble/doc/index.rst

 Pools
 +++++

 The *ProcessPool* has been designed to support task timeouts and critical errors.
 If a task reaches its timeout, the worker will be interrupted immediately.
-Abrupt interruptions of the workers are dealt trasparently.
+Abrupt interruptions of the workers are dealt transparently.

 The *map* function returns a *Future* object to better control its execution.
 When the first result is ready, the *result* function will return an iterator.
 The iterator can be used to retrieve the results no matter their outcome.